For more information contact:

 Purchasing Services enters information from the departmental purchasing Requisition in Workday.
 After the order is entered, the requisitioning department may monitor the progress of the transaction in Workday.

 After a Purchase Order has been issued, it may be modified in Workday.
 See the Workday Create and Change Purchase Order reference guide for instructions.
 This may occur under the following conditions:

 - When a supplier notifies WSU of a price change.

 - When a department requests a quantity change.

 - When one party, the supplier or the department, indicates a need for change in delivery or any other specification.

 - If either party wishes to cancel all or part of the contract prior to shipment.

 - At any time the buyer’s judgment indicates that a change materially alters the contractual responsibility of either party.

-There are exceptions to the need for a Change Order.
-If in the buyer’s judgment, a trusted vendor will accommodate a minor change, a Change Order may not be necessary.
+There are exceptions to the need for a change to the Purchase Order.
+If in the buyer’s judgment, a trusted supplier accommodates a minor change, a change may not be necessary.